ansilove/ansilove/README.md

 # License

-AnsiLove/C is released under a MIT-style license.
+AnsiLove/C is released under the BSD 3-Clause License.
 See the file `LICENSE` for details.